cere-io/widget-ios/README.md

 ## About

-This project will allow you with a quick ans simple interface to include Cerebellum inside your iOS Application.
+This project allows with a quick and simple interface to include Cerebellum inside your iOS Application.

 ## Installation